avrahamTaga/OIC-DevOps-Chrome-Extension/README.md

 Prerequisites:
 Before using the extension, ensure you have the following:
 Google Chrome browser installed on your computer.
 An active OIC instance with integrations that you want to export.
 Access to an Oracle IDCS account with the necessary permissions to authenticate and retrieve data from OIC.
 A GitHub account and a repository where you want to upload the integration files.
+Node.js with npm(Node Package Manager) to run the different command.

 Installation:
 To install the Chrome extension, follow these steps: Clone/Download the extension package from the GitHub repository.
 Extract the downloaded package to a local directory on your computer.
 Run the commend `npm Install` in the root directory this command will install all the Dependencies and will create a folder named "node_modules".
 You will need also to create a .env file to store all your IDCS/OIC sensitive data which used in the code.
-Your .env file souled look like this.
+Your .env file should look like this.